In Singapore, the cost of living has been going up and the game of money has become even more important to master.

 The cost of formula milk products has risen 120% in the past 10 years in Singapore.
 That explains why most of our Seedly Community members discussion recommended breastfeeding as the option to save money.

 Breastfeeding has uncountable benefits for the baby’s immune system.
 Undisrupted by work, breastfeeding during your 4-months maternity leave can also save you a lot of formula milk every month.

 But, we understand that not every mother can breastfeed.
 It is also true that the necessary breast pumps, pads and storage bags can cost a lot when the mother starts going back to work again.

-Here are some cheaper formula milk options you can consider compared to highly advertised brands that typically average around $56 for 900g in the market:
+Here are some affordable formula milk options you can consider compared to highly advertised brands that typically average around $56 for 900g in the market: